FALCOdrone/Ros-2-Environment/README.md

 **INSTRUCTION FOR RUNNING THE SIMULATION**

-Here are reported all the instructions for running the simulation on gazebo with **sjtu_drone** and a brief guide regarding how the control system is implemented.
+Here are reported all the instructions for running the simulation on gazebo with **falco_drone** and a brief guide regarding how the control system is implemented.

 First, build the updated image with the new packages required for running the new environment settings: